Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 One commonly used relation is \textit{equivalence} between two subroutines, which means that both subroutines produce the same output given the same input.
 Let us denote the two subroutines as $\texttt{P}_1$ and $\texttt{P}_2$, the equivalence relation can be expressed as $\texttt{P}_1 = \texttt{P}_2$.
 A special case of equivalence is when a subroutine \texttt{P} is equal to an \textit{identity} transform, denoted as $\texttt{P} = I$.
 In this case, the program specification for $I$ takes the following form:

 Here, $I$ preserves the input state $\left|x\right>$ unchanged.
+We consider identity especially because identity is one of the most common relations and it may have a faster algorithm than equivalence checking.
 Importantly, as we will discuss next, the notions of \textit{equivalence} and \textit{identity} serve as the foundation for many other useful relations in quantum program testing.

 Quantum programs may consist of multiple subroutines, and in addition to the output states of these subroutines, there also exist relations among them that can be used for testing quantum programs.
 For example, consider the execution of several subroutines, denoted as $\texttt{P}_1$, $\texttt{P}_2$, \dots, $\texttt{P}_n$.
 We represent their sequential execution as the composed program $\texttt{P}_n \circ \dots \circ \texttt{P}_2 \circ \texttt{P}_1$, where $\circ$ represents the sequential execution from right to left.
 It executes $\texttt{P}_1$ on input $x$ and produces output $o_1$, which becomes the input for $\texttt{P}_2$, and so on until the final output is produced by $\texttt{P}_n$.